GenomicsAotearoa/hts_workshop_mpi/docs/level2/25_assembly_polishing.md

 It is possible to perform the `racon` process iteratively, remapping reads to the output and then running the polishing cycle again.
 There is some data ([link here](https://nanoporetech.github.io/medaka/draft_origin.html#discussion)) which suggests that up to four rounds of `racon` polishing, in conjunction with `medaka`, produces better quality output than running a single polishing step.

-However there are costs associated with this approach both in terms of time invested and over-zealous correction to repeat regions.
+However, there are costs associated with this approach both in terms of time invested and over-zealous correction to repeat regions.
 Whether or not improvement with multiple rounds will be seen in your data is unclear, and ultimately it is your decision whether or not to perform this approach so although this can work, it is a judgement call as to whether or not it is necessary.

 Running `racon` the second time is pretty much the same as the first time, except that instead of mapping to the original draft genome, we now map our reads to the output of the first `racon` run and use that alignment for correction.